 - Students wishing to take a comprehensive in the following year may apply to the standing committee before March 1st each year to suggest changes and additions to the current reading list.
 These changes will apply to all students taking the comprehensive the following year.
 It is assumed that these suggestions speak to new directions in the area in general, or missing components of the current reading list.

 - Reading lists will be posted on the Sociology Departmental Website.
 Students will access the reading lists in this way.

 - There will be three dates each year on which comprehensives are held: one date will be set in early September, one in late June, and one in January.

-- Students must notify the Graduate Office four weeks prior to the exam date that they will be taking the exam.
+- Students must notify the Graduate Office eight weeks prior to the exam date that they will be taking the exam.